IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The [IHE Technical Framework General Introduction](https://profiles.ihe.net/GeneralIntro/) is shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to this document where appropriate.

 ## 9 Copyright Licenses
 IHE technical documents refer to, and make use of, a number of standards developed and published by several standards development organizations.
-Please refer to the IHE IHE Technical Frameworks General Introduction, Chapter 9 - [Copyright Licenses](https://profiles.ihe.net/GeneralIntro/ch-9.html) for copyright license information for frequently referenced base standards.
+Please refer to the IHE Technical Frameworks General Introduction, Chapter 9 - [Copyright Licenses](https://profiles.ihe.net/GeneralIntro/ch-9.html) for copyright license information for frequently referenced base standards.

 # IHE Technical Frameworks General Introduction Appendices
 The [IHE Technical Framework General Introduction Appendices](https://profiles.ihe.net/GeneralIntro/) are components shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to these documents where appropriate.